LindaBetz/Network_CT_Stress/README.md

 "Relationships between childhood trauma and subjective experiences of stress in the general population: a network perspective" by Linda T. Betz, Nora Penzel, Marlene Rosen, Joseph Kambeitz

-Code developed by L. Betz
+Code developed by L. Betz (linda.betz@uk-koeln.de)

 There are two files: